melanchall/drywetmidi/Docs/articles/custom-data-structures/Custom-chunks.md

 }
 ```

-It is highly recommended that count of the bytes were read by this method is equal to the value passed to `size` parameter.
+It is highly recommended that the count of the bytes read by this method is equal to the value passed to `size` parameter.

 To be able to write the chunk we need to implement `WriteContent` method: